peerkar/liferay-gsearch/gsearch-query-contributor-audience-targeting/README.md

 # Liferay GSearch Audience Targeting Query Contributor

-This is the GSearch Audience Targeting query contibutor module.
+This is the GSearch Audience Targeting query contributor module.

 With this feature you can boost documents falling into current user's user segments.
-Boost factor can be adjusted in the configuration.
+Boost level can be adjusted in the configuration.
 Create test segments and contents having those segments and play with the boost to see, how it affects hits relevancy.

+## Prerequisites
+Liferay Audience Targeting plugin installed.

 ## Installation

-Download the following jar from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest) and deploy:
+Download the jar compatible for your portal version from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries) and deploy.

-* fi.soveltia.liferay.gsearch.query.contributor.audiencetargeting-[VERSION].jar

 ## Configuration